 Creamy lemon filling sandwiched between a brown sugar crust and crumb topping.
 With the crust and topping made from the same mixture this super easy dessert comes together quickly and easily.
-These Lemon Crumb Bars will be met with rave reviews!
+The flavor and texture of these Lemon Crumb Bars make them a crowd pleaser.
+They will be met with rave reviews!

 Say hello to Lemon Crumb Bars.
 With a buttery-brown sugar-oatmeal cookie base, a creamy sweet and tart lemon layer in the middle, and a crunchy crumbly topping.
 The perfect balance of flavors and textures with a pop of fresh lemon favor all throughout.
 If you like my Oatmeal Jam Crumb Bars or Nutella Crumb Bars it’s time to get excited, because I used that same recipe for this lemon version!